leozamboni/LIBRESCRIPT/docs/documentation.md

 | Greater |     >    |
 |   Less  |     <    |

-## Special constructors
+## Special operators
-For now LibreScript only have two special constructors.\
+For now LibreScript only have two special operators.\
-All special constructors need @end signal when the construct coding ends.
+All special operators need @end signal when the coding ends.

 ## @clang
 @clang allows C coding.\